TritonDataCenter/triton/docs/faq.md

 nodes and between SDC compute nodes may be possible using [vmadm(1m)](http://smartos.org/man/1m/vmadm) and ZFS commands but is not a supported product feature and is not recommended.

+## Q: My compute node failed to setup; how can I find out what went wrong?

+A: Find the IP of the compute node from the [Admin UI](./glossary.md#adminui).
+Obtain the compute node root password by running `/usbkey/scripts/mount-usb.sh && cat /mnt/usbkey/private/root.password.*` on your headnode.
+Run `bunyan $(svcs -L ur)` on the compute node and check the output for errors.
+The relevant output will likely be at the tail.